ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   that authorizes installing it.
 If have-binary is true, the tc-manifest-sequence-number field MUST be present.

-### Evidence {#evidence}
+### Evidence and Attestation Results {#evidence}

-Section 7 of {{I-D.ietf-teep-architecture}} lists information that may be required in Attestation Results to be used by TAMs depending on the circumstance.
-When an Entity Attestation Token is used, the following claims can be used to meet those
+Section 7 of {{I-D.ietf-teep-architecture}} lists information that may appear in evidence depending on the circumstance.
+However, the evidence is opaque to the TEEP protocol and there are no formal requirements on the contents of evidence.

+TAMs however consume Attestation Results and do need enough information therein to make decisions on how to remediate a TEE that is out of compliance, or update a TEE that is requesting an authorized change.
+To do so, the information in Section 7 of {{I-D.ietf-teep-architecture}} is often required depending on the policy.
+When an Entity
+Attestation Token is used, the following claims can be used to meet those
 requirements: